 Space weather sensors, as defined in ITU-R Res.
 675 (WRC-23), are operated globally that utilize the radio spectrum and provide data critical for forecasts and warnings of space weather events, in addition to data for research in order to better understand the underlying physical processes and to develop more reliable space weather models.

-This Annex derives interference criteria for receive-only space weather sensors that operate in frequencies:
+This Annex derives interference criteria for receive-only space weather sensors that operate in the MetAids (space weather) allocations:

 27.5-28.0 MHz